 Columbia Gorge Community College is offering Basic Electricity for Maintenance Technicians beginning Monday, Jan.
 5, 2015, from 4-7p.m. at the Fort Dalles Readiness Center Renewable Energy Technology classroom and labs.

 It’s the most wonderful time of the year — and potentially the most profitable for scammers.
 Better Business Bureau serving Alaska, Oregon and Western Washington has put together a list of 12 common Christmas schemes to help consumers stay safe this holiday season.

-This week volunteers at Adopt A Dog have selected Polo as the program’s adoptable pet of the week.
+This week volunteers at Adopt A Dog have selected Lolo as the program’s adoptable pet of the week.
 They describe him as follows:

 Salem, OR — Representative Mark Johnson has been selected by House Speaker Tina Kotek to serve on the following committees during the 78th Legislative Assembly:

 Salem, OR — State Senator Chuck Thomsen (R-Hood River), entering his fifth year serving Oregon Senate District 26, will continue to serve on the important budget-writing Full Ways and Means Committee, and the Senate Business and Transportation Committee.

 Skamania County Sheriff’s deputies took control of a vehicle pursuit that originated in the city of Hood River Friday morning.

 Darryl Lloyd was hungry, literally, for his latest prize-winning photo.

 Lila May Schow, whose family is facing indefinite travel plans and new medical deductibles in January in her fight against cancer, will be the beneficiary of a concert Dec.
 20 at the Hood River Middle School auditorium from 7 to 9 p.m.